ScottLogic/blog/_posts/2026-01-30-traversals-rewrites.md

 ## Bridging to the [Effect Path API](https://higher-kinded-j.github.io/latest/effect/ch_intro.html)

+### What is effect-polymorphism?

+In functional programming, an effect is any computational context beyond returning a plain value; things like "might fail," "might be absent," "accumulates errors," or "carries state."
+Effect-polymorphism means writing code once that works with any of these contexts.
+Instead of writing separate versions of a traversal for "transform purely," "transform with possible failure," and "transform while accumulating errors," you write a single generic version parameterised by the effect type.
+The traversal doesn't care which effect you use; it just requires that the effect supports certain operations (specifically, the `Applicative` interface).
+This is what `modifyF` provides: the `F` is a placeholder for any effect, so the same traversal logic handles pure transformations, validation, state threading, or any other effect you plug in.

 The TraversalPath we've built throughout this article navigates and transforms data structures.
 But what happens when transformations might fail, or when we need to accumulate errors from multiple elements?

 Higher-Kinded-J's **Effect Path API** provides the answer.
 Effect Paths wrap computations in contexts like `Maybe` (optional), `Either` (fail-fast errors), or `Validated` (accumulated errors).
 The Focus DSL bridges directly to these effect types.